tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 >    expected types or configurations, such as when the axes are not provided as an integer list or
 >    if the input type is not a tensor.

-By invoking this function within the `dim_inference` match block, the output dimensions of each node are updated before the graph is finalized.
+By invoking this function within the `dim_inference()` match block, the output dimensions of each node are updated before the graph is finalized.
 This ensures that all subsequent operations within the graph can rely on correct tensor sizes, which is critical for both compiling the graph and for runtime execution efficiency.

 ### Step Six: Integrate into the Graph Building Process

-When a new node type is introduced, it must be added to the enum and `match_all!` macro.
+When a new node type is introduced, it must be added to the `Node<PS: PrecisionSettings>` enum and `match_all!` macro in `src/burn/node/base.rs`.

 The `Node` enum abstracts over different types of operations (nodes) within a network graph.
 Each variant of the enum corresponds to a specific type of operation, and it encapsulates the operation-specific data structures (like `SqueezeNode1`) that was [defined in step 2](#step-2-node-implementation).

+### Step Seven: Add Newly Supported Op!

+As a reward, add an extra check to SUPPORTED-ONNX-OPS.md!

 ## Testing